 The pump assembly was inspected and tested before shipment from the factory.
 Before installation, inspect the pump for damage which may have occurred during shipment.
 Check as follows:

-- Inspect the pump and motor for cracks, dents, damaged threads, and other obvious damage. - Check for and tighten loose attaching hardware.
-Since gaskets tend to shrink after drying, check for loose hardware at mating surfaces. - c.
-Carefully read all tags, decals, and markings on the pump assembly, and perform all duties indicated.
-Note that the pump shaft rotates in the required direction.
+- a.
+Inspect the pump and motor for cracks, dents, damaged threads, and other obvious damage. - b.
+Check for and tighten loose attaching hardware.
+Since gaskets tend to shrink after drying, check for loose hardware at mating surfaces.